For your Customers

 Unless your business is lucky enough to possess extensive expertise in evaluating, selecting, implementing, managing, and integrating IT solutions, this set of dynamics is not someplace you want to go alone.
 This is why so many companies look to modern, capable managed service providers (MSPs) for help.
 The right MSP can provide the additional skills, experience, knowledge, and resources your business needs, even as those needs and cloud resources evolve.
 Herewith, some background about MSPs, and details and recommendations to help you work with MSPs successfully.

-Almost every transformative technology has been shepherded into mainstream use by the equivalents of managed service providers.
+Almost every transformative technology has been shepherded into mainstream use by the equivalents of MSPs.
 The first humans to divert rivers and streams to support crops and settlements were MSPs.
 The earliest postal services and telephone network operators were MSPs as well.
 In the broadest sense, any entity that provides and manages shared access to a resource can be considered a managed service provider.

 Today’s business technology MSPs share some aspects with their antecedents.
 MSPs can provide access to solutions difficult or impossible for your business to own and operate on its own.
 In addition, modern IT MSPs can help your business implement and manage those solutions and optimize their alignment with your business goals.